A block Recycled GMRES method with investigations into aspects of solver performance: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{section.background} we describe the problem being solved and discuss what has been investigated in the literature.
-In Section~\ref{section.prelim} we briefly review Krylov subspace methods and their generalization to the block setting as well as recycled GMRES.
-In Section~\ref{section.deriv-impl}, we extend the recycled GMRES method to the block Krylov subspace setting.
+In \Cref{section.background}, we describe the problem being solved and discuss what has been investigated in the literature.
+In \Cref{section.prelim}, we briefly review Krylov subspace methods and their generalization to the block setting as well as a framework for understanding subspace augmentation methods, including those employing a recycling strategy.
+In \Cref{section.deriv-impl}, we extend the recycled \gmres method to the block Krylov subspace setting.
 We further describe implementation decisions meant to improve the data movement efficiency of the method.
-In Section~\ref{section.conv}, we discuss convergence properties and theory of this method.
-In Section~\ref{section.num}, we present experiments.
+In \Cref{section.conv}, we discuss convergence properties and theory of this method.
+In \Cref{section.num}, we present experiments.
 These are divided into two types.
-The first include simple convergence experiments, demonstrating the competitiveness of these methods for large-scale problems.
+The first includes simple convergence experiments, demonstrating the competitiveness of these methods for large-scale problems.
 We then present measurements of how data is moved to and used on the processor for the dominant operations of the method.